pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 }
 ```

-We added a code to deconstruct generic type and check if there is service registered with closed generic type `ISerivce<>` if it's found we construct an instance taking in account requested generic type arguments.
+Code was added to deconstruct generic type and check if there is service registered with closed generic type `ISerivce<>` if it's found we construct an instance taking in account requested generic type arguments.

 [Commit on Github](https://github.com/pakrym/di200loc/commit/e700679521b36547357cbaca8f9fec030a562145)